-61. As to Muslims as religious group, they make up four per cent of the population of Liechtenstein.
-These are mainly Turkish people, organized into two groups.
-In order to alleviate their situation, is a Working Group has been established.
-Their needs are mainly religious education, cemetery, and places to worship.
-There is already religious education for Muslims at primary level, which is given in German.
-Discussions are under way with regard to a central cemetery where Muslims could be buried according to their right.
-As to the places of worship, these two groups have such places, though they are not mosques.
+61. As to Muslims as religious group, they made up 4 per cent of the population of Liechtenstein.
+These were mainly Turkish people, organized into two groups.
+In order to alleviate their situation, a Working Group had been established.
+Their needs were mainly religious education, cemetery, and places to worship.
+Religious education for Muslims at primary level was already in place and was given in German.
+Discussions were under way with regard to a central cemetery where Muslims could be buried according to their right.
+As to the places of worship, those two groups had such places, though they were not mosques.

-62. On racism, the Minister indicated that, within the framework of follow-up work to the CERD 2012 Concluding Observations, the explicit prohibition of organizations promoting racial discrimination will also be examined.
+62. On racism, the Minister indicated that, within the framework of follow-up work to the 2012 concluding observations of CERD (CERD/C/LIE/CO/4-6), the explicit prohibition of organizations promoting racial discrimination would also be examined.

-63. On equality, the equality of all Liechtenstein citizens before the law is guaranteed by Article 31 paragraph 1 of the Constitution.
-According to article 31, paragraph 3, the rights of foreigners are determined by international treaties, including their non-discrimination clauses, and by reciprocity.
-There is no explicit provision in the national system of laws, which prohibits discrimination of foreigners.
-However, Liechtenstein is a member of various international human rights treaties such as the European Convention on Human Rights (ECHR).
-According to case law of the Constitutional Court, the ECHR has the same rank as the constitution in substantive terms.
-There is specific case law, where the constitutional court has confirmed this view and explicitly extends the equality before the law to foreigners.
+63. The equality of all Liechtenstein citizens before the law was guaranteed by article 31, paragraph 1, of the Constitution.
+According to article 31, paragraph 3, the rights of foreigners were determined by international treaties, including their non-discrimination clauses, and by reciprocity.
+There was no explicit provision in the national system of laws, which prohibited discrimination of foreigners.
+However, Liechtenstein was a member of various international human rights treaties such as the European Convention on Human Rights (ECHR).
+According to case law of the Constitutional Court, ECHR had the same rank as the constitution in substantive terms.
+There was specific case law, where the constitutional court had confirmed that view and explicitly extended the equality before the law to foreigners.

-64. On the right-wing extremism, the Head of the Criminal Investigation Department of the National Police, who is, at the same time, the Head of the Government's Violence Protection Commission and Head of the Round Table on the Prevention of Human Trafficking informed that the preventive efforts of the government throughout the last few years contributed to break social taboos on right-wing extremism fuelling racism and xenophobia.
-As a result, right-wing extremism and xenophobia attitudes are more frequently discussed in the national media and a critical debate on these issues take place.
-This development was also facilitated by the "no-tolerance" strategy of the criminal investigation and prosecution authorities.
+64. On right-wing extremism, the Head of the Criminal Investigation Department of the National Police, who was also the Head of the Government's Violence Protection Commission and Head of the Round Table on the Prevention of Human Trafficking, reported that the preventive efforts of the Government throughout the last few years had contributed to breaking social taboos on right-wing extremism fuelling racism and xenophobia.
+As a result, right-wing extremism and xenophobia attitudes were more frequently discussed in the national media and a critical debate on those issues was taking place.
+That progress had also been facilitated by the "no-tolerance" strategy of the criminal investigation and prosecution authorities.

-65. Nevertheless, there is a group of about 35 individuals affiliated to right-wing ideology.
-According to the findings of the sociological study and its recommendations, the Government adopted an action plan against right-wing extremism, which includes a series of measures, ranging from an awareness raising campaign in the civil society to preventive measures like public events for various target groups, e.g. police officers, judges and youth workers etc. Victims of right-wing violence have a right to be supported by the Victims Protection Office.
+65. Nevertheless, there was a group of about 35 individuals affiliated to right-wing ideology.
+According to the findings of the sociological study and its recommendations, the Government had adopted an action plan against right-wing extremism, which included a series of measures, ranging from an awareness-raising campaign in civil society to preventive measures like public events for various target groups, e.g. police officers, judges and youth workers, etc. Victims of right-wing violence had a right to be supported by the Victims Protection Office.

 66. Thailand commended Liechtenstein on the inclusion of human rights promotion and protection as a key priority in its domestic and foreign policy.
-It welcomed its proactive legal and institutional framework to promote children's rights and steps taken towards ratification of the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography and the Convention on the Rights of Persons with Disabilities and its optional protocol.
+It welcomed its proactive legal and institutional framework to promote children's rights and steps taken towards ratification of the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography and the Convention on the Rights of Persons with Disabilities and its Optional Protocol.
 It noted efforts to combat racism and racial discrimination and to support and assist victims of human trafficking.
 Thailand made recommendations.